Yermo/rich_textarea/README.md

 All the effort has gone into simply making the beast work more or less.
 No effort has been put into efficiency or packaging at this time.

-Rich-TextArea was built for my [Miles By Motorcycle](http://miles-by-motorcycle.com) site and will figure prominently once I launch the new codebase.
+Rich_TextArea was built for my [Miles By Motorcycle](http://miles-by-motorcycle.com) site and will figure prominently once I launch the new codebase.
 As a result, I do not expect to abandon this project any time soon.

 I had really hoped to find an adequate pre-existing plugin that I could use but unfortunately I was unable to find anything that worked the way I needed.
 Thus, I decided to get my hands dirty and write a jQuery plugin.
 All I wanted to do was be able to have a textarea like widget that I could insert images and markup into, include @mentions and #tags, and have them work the way one would expect.
 Little did I know that this would end up being so challenging.